 Discussion

-Our findings partially supported Hypothesis 1, indicating that reductions in precipitation generally cause large decreases in the abundance of soil and litter fauna in forests, while precipitation increases have the opposite effect.
+Our findings partially supported our hypothesis (H1), indicating that reductions in precipitation generally cause large decreases in the abundance of soil and litter fauna in forests, while precipitation increases have the opposite effect.
 However, impacts on taxonomic richness and Shannon-Wiener diversity were typically less pronounced.
 Changes in abundance depended on the magnitude of precipitation changes and taxa body size: mesofauna abundance changes were positively correlated with changes in precipitation, but there was little detectable effect of body size for either micro- or macrofauna.
 We found weak support for a positive correlation between changes in precipitation and changes in taxonomic richness but no support of this correlation for Shannon-Wiener diversity.
-Thus, the best supported of our hypotheses regarding the variability in response to precipitation changes was Hypothesis 5, that the impacts of precipitation change depended on taxa body size.
-However, there was only weak support for Hypothesis 2, that increased magnitude of changes in precipitation amplifies changes in abundance and diversity, and little support for the effects of fauna occupying litter or soil (Hypothesis 3) or possessing an exoskeleton (Hypothesis 4) regarding the modification of impacts of precipitation changes.
+Thus, the best supported of our hypotheses regarding the variability in response to precipitation changes was H5, that the impacts of precipitation change depended on taxa body size.
+However, there was only weak support for H2, that increased magnitude of changes in precipitation amplifies changes in abundance and diversity, and little support for the effects of fauna occupying litter or soil (H3) or possessing an exoskeleton (H4) regarding the modification of impacts of precipitation changes.

 Impacts of precipitation change